 Ingredients and substitutions

 Glace cherries.
-These provide the sweet and fruity flavour base for the cherry ripe balls.
+The glace cherries are sticky so help hold it all together.
 Dried cherries or fresh cherries could be used as an alternative, but you will have to adjust the ratios of the other ingredients.

 Crushed biscuits.
 Add structure and a slight crunch.
 I used digestive biscuits for one batch, and arrowroot biscuits for another and both worked well.